TsarN/codehighp/help/index.md

 ### I'd like to prepare a problem or contest

 Great!
-Write an email about your ideas to `coordinator@codehighp.site` and we'll grant your access to problem authoring interface.
+Write an email about your ideas to `tsarn@codehighp.site` and we'll grant your access to problem authoring interface.
 Please include `[CodeHighp]` in title, so your email is not classified as spam.
 Also, don't forget to specify your CodeHighp username.